 Precise Hypothesis

-- SECURITY BREAK: A polynomial-time quantum algorithm is demonstrated that recovers the session key from observed ciphertext with probability > 2^(-64) without knowledge of the pulsar timing secret, constituting a practical break of the composed protocol.
+- CRYPTOGRAPHIC BREAK: A polynomial-time quantum algorithm (or classical algorithm with complexity ≤ 2^128 operations) is demonstrated that recovers the session key from observed ciphertext without knowledge of the Kyber private key, invalidating the IND-CCA2 claim.

-- COMPOSITION FAILURE: A formal proof (in the UC framework or game-based model) demonstrates that the sequential composition of Kyber KEM + Dilithium signature + PTA time-lock is not IND-CCA2 secure, i.e., a distinguishing advantage > 1/poly(λ) exists for a QPT adversary.
+- COMPOSITION FAILURE: A formal proof or concrete attack demonstrates that the sequential composition of Kyber KEM + Dilithium signature + PTA time-lock is not IND-CCA2 secure even when each component individually satisfies its security definition (i.e., a composition attack exists with advantage ≥ 2^(-64)).

 Experimental Protocol